Just the FAQ

 And even though distant and ever superhuman characters unmoved by terrible events will never engage an audience, nevertheless, nor does well motivated characterization consist of overpowering shmaltzy melodramatic and Bathetic "smarm", of heroes "breast-beating," "chewing the furniture ," just hanging around emoting complete with violins and laugh track!
 Indeed, sentimentality and self pity are no less deadly to fiction than trying to be cute!

 Because, in the end, it can't look like acting.
-"Writing on the nose" is an old Hollywood pejorative expression denoting dialog lacking the subtlety of subtext.
+"Writing on the nose" is an old Hollywood pejorative expression denoting dialog, often expository, lacking the subtlety of subtext.
 After all, in real life, people rarely just come out and say what they really think.
 Therefore, motivated characters shouldn't either.
 Without being blatant, attitude and context come to light in the way that people talk to others consistently with how they take measure and relate to whomever they are talking to, and revealing as to how they feel about that person and perhaps as well, whatever the topic of conversation.
 The dramatic efficacy of revealing and motivated subtext is in frustrated desire, giving rise to need and ingenuity.
 Indeed, people often make their most important decisions with their heart but only then rationalize intellectually.

 Gossip is the medium of reputation and accountability, the means by which one hopes to know what to expect of others.
 And the reader or audience is placed on the position of the individual listener no less than in real life, ever burdened with the responsibility to filter such inputs, to search out reliable sources at all, and to observe and discern when gossip is actually the more telling about the speaker than anything or anyone else!